-GENERAL INFORMATION Creation date N/A Secretariat NEC (Netherlands) Chairperson N/A Secretary N/A Scope The CG-SG advises on European st grid and multi-commodity smart me commodity systems (e.g. electricity, This includes interactions with end-this aim is to promote the deployment on European and international stand to design, operate and maintain electron of metering, its scope includes electrand systems, and associated archited Within its scope the Group will addree Energy Package, including second initiatives.
-The CG-SG shall also receive inputs activities related to standardization in With respect to international standard shall monitor the progress of the reand promote coordination between level and promote when needed international standardization.
-The Group shall not develop star Technical Specifications, Technical tering standardizations, tering standardization deliver the consideration deliver the considerat ation, including interact and assesses ways to a consumers/prosumers.
-Properable data archite also includes any standally and efficiently.
-In the and heat/cooling met equirements resulting find any other relevant input to the European of the grids and meters.
-On smart grids and meters ation activities in ISO, ivities and those at the of European requirements (e.g. European erables (e.g. European erables (e.g. European erables and assessment and examples and examples and examples (e.g. European erables erab ctures, based dards needed e specific area ering devices rom the Clean Commission Commission's ers, the Group IEC and ITU, e international ements within an Standards, intended for the public domain after approval by the CEN and CENELEC Technical Boards (BTs) and ETSI Board.
+GENERAL INFORMATION Creation date N/A Secretariat NEC (Netherlands) Chairperson N/A Secretary N/A Scope The CG-SG advises on European signid and multi-commodity smart me commodity systems (e.g. electricity, This includes interactions with end-lits aim is to promote the deployment on European and international stand to design, operate and maintain electron of metering, its scope includes electron and systems, and associated archite Within its scope the Group will address Energy Package, including second initiatives.
+The CG-SG shall also receive inputs activities related to standardization if With respect to international standar shall monitor the progress of the reand promote coordination between level and promote when needed international standardization.
+The Group shall not develop star Technical Specifications, Technical etering standardizations, heat, water), a gas, heat, water), a users, including control of open and interestrical grids secure ctricity, water, gasectures.
+The European restrict and provide in the field of smar dization activities of elevant standardization the consideration and ardization delivered. ation, including interaction, including interaction assesses ways to insumers/prosumers.
+Properable data architeralso includes any standly and efficiently.
+In the and heat/cooling meteralized and other relevant input to the European tigrids and meters.
+On smart grids and meters ation activities in ISO, ivities and those at the of European requirements (e.g. European regular erables er tions between address them. ectures, based idards needed especific area tering devices from the Clean to Commission.
+Commission's ers, the Group IEC and ITU, es international ements within an Standards, intended for the public domain after approval by the CEN and CENELEC Technical Boards (BTs) and ETSI Board.
 Structure WG Privacy and Security P WG STD C S U policy rivacy and Security coordination Group on tandards mart Meters Smart Energy Grids - Set of Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:2252899&cs=163 CBA1F1D1A26EC737AC8934C9951AFF STANDA RDIZATION WORK Published standards 0 Projects 0 INTERNATIONAL MEMBERS AND NATIONAL INVOLVEMENT Members N/A Luxembourg's involvement N/A